Munkacs (Hasidic dynasty): Munkacs today

-After the Holocaust, the Munkatch dynasty and community was re-established in the United States in Brooklyn, New York, and developed a close affinity with the Satmar Hasidim, who also originated from North-Eastern Hungary (namely Szatmár county, hence the name of the dynasty).
+After the Holocaust, the Munkacs dynasty and community were re-established in the United States in Brooklyn, New York, and developed a close affinity with the Satmar Hasidim, who also originated from North-Eastern Hungary (namely Szatmár county, hence the name of the dynasty).

-Currently, the Munkacs dynasty is led by the son of Rabbi Baruch, Grand Rebbe Moshe Leib Rabinovich.the role of rabbi and Rosh Yeshiva split following his eldest son Chaim Eleazer coming of age, he is in charge of running the Yeshiva in Borough Park and decides on what is thought and what material is learnt in English.
-He has been very successful in the Hebrew department and Munkatch's yeshiva has earned prestige and recognition for its students' ability to learn Talmud and Jewish law, leading to them being the first to allow Litvaks to enter from mostly Lakewood.
-The Yeshiva finds them housing in a community other than the native three hundred native students, about fifty of these people have enrolled.
-Less important to the Jewish world, Reb Chaim Eleazar has seen to it to elect more functional secular studies teachers.
-Although they do not allow college and very basic knowledge is taught exclusively they passed state test with only thirty percent failing unlike Satmar where seventy to eighty percent of boys failed (though they are better than their contemporaries some did better than others) leading to the government to stop funding.
-But Munkatch on the other hand has not had to deal with this.
-In addition to all that Chaim Eleazer is heir apparent with his only brother Yerucham Fishel being a very modest figure mostly staying in his shadow he later on became head of the educational institutes in Monsey though he still lived in Brooklyn near his father.
+Currently, the Munkacs dynasty is led by the son of Rabbi Baruch, Grand Rebbe Moshe Leib Rabinovich.
+The role of rabbi and Rosh Yeshiva split following his eldest son Chaim Eleazer's coming of age; he is in charge of running the Yeshiva in Borough Park and decides on what is taught and what material is learnt in English.
+He has been very successful in the Hebrew department, and Munkacs's yeshiva has earned prestige and recognition for its students' ability to learn Talmud and Jewish law, leading to them being the first to allow Litvaks to enter from mostly Lakewood.
+The Yeshiva finds them housing in a community other than the native three hundred native students; about fifty of these people have enrolled.
+Less important to the Jewish world, Reb Chaim Eleazar has seen to it that more functional secular studies teachers.
+Although they do not allow college and very basic knowledge is taught exclusively, they passed the state test with only thirty percent failing, unlike Satmar, where seventy to eighty percent of boys failed (though they are better than their contemporaries, some did better than others), leading the government to stop funding.
+But Munkacs, on the other hand, has not had to deal with this.
+In addition to all that, Chaim Eleazer is heir apparent, with his only brother, Yerucham Fishel, being a very modest figure, mostly staying in his shadow.
+He later on became head of the educational institutes in Monsey, though he still lived in Brooklyn near his father.

 The sect's main Brooklyn synagogue, which seats thirteen hundred and which also serves as world headquarters for Munkacs Hasidim, is located in the Boro Park section of Brooklyn.
 The Hasidic group also boasts a plethora of educational and charitable institutions across the United States, Canada, England, Israel, and Australia.
-The two communities in Brooklyn (Williamsburg and borough park) have about nine thousand members, the ones in Canada have about five thousand, in the US eight thousand, in Europe proper six hundred, in England eight thousand, in Australia eight hundred, and in Israel ten thousand.
+The two communities in Brooklyn (Williamsburg and Borough Park) have about nine thousand members, the ones in Canada have about five thousand, in the US eight thousand, in Europe proper six hundred, in England eight thousand, in Australia eight hundred, and in Israel ten thousand.
 Pre World War Two it had up eighty thousand members After the dynasty only had a several thousand survivors.
 It now numbers about twenty to thirty thousand members as of today, made up of twenty-five hundred families.